ugoviti/izpbx/README.md

 # database configurations
 # WARNING: if the container network run in bridge mode use: db
 #MYSQL_SERVER=db
-# WARNING: if the container network run in host mode use: 127.0.0.1
+# WARNING: if the container network run in host mode use: 127.0.0.1 (or the IP of external database)
 MYSQL_SERVER=127.0.0.1
 MYSQL_DATABASE=asterisk
 MYSQL_USER=asterisk